20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © karamysh © Jaime Pharr

 The bright colors of the millions of tulips growing in Skagit Valley make it a truly unique place.
 The daffodils peeking from the rich Skagit soil bring us the first hint of spring.
-Skagit Valley is on center stage when the tulips bloom which commences the Skagit Valley Tulip Festival.
+Skagit Valley is on center stage when the tulips bloom and the Skagit Valley Tulip Festival commences.
 It’s the largest festival in Northwest Washington State.
 Each year more than 1 million visitors come to experience over 300 acres of brightly colored tulips.

 Cathedral of Vasily the Blessed, Russia